Young Architects 19: Support

 Mark Robbins, author of the foreword, is the president of the American Academy in Rome.
 He served on the 2017 League Prize jury.
 Anne Rieselbach, program director of The Architectural League, has directed The Architectural League Prize program since 1987.

-The book will be celebrated on May 1 at Rizzoli Bookstore with the partners from SPORTS and Architecture Office, Mark Robbins (LP ‘84), and Paul Lewis, founding partner at Lewis Tsurumaki Lewis and president of The Architectural League (LP ‘97).
+The book was celebrated on May 1 at Rizzoli Bookstore with the partners from SPORTS and Architecture Office, Mark Robbins (LP ‘84), and Paul Lewis, founding partner at LTL Architects and president of The Architectural League (LP ‘97).
 Moderated by Anne Rieselbach.

 The Architectural League Prize for Young Architects + Designers is a juried portfolio competition organized around a yearly theme.
 Architects and designers ten years or less out of school are eligible.
 Work can be built or unbuilt and executed in any medium.
 The League Prize is the focus of an exhibition and lecture series held in New York City, as well as this volume.
 The list of over 200 past winners represents some of today’s leading architects and designers.
 Many also have earned positions of leadership in schools of architecture, or have shaped the architectural landscape through their guiding roles in public agencies.
 Select past winners include Steven Holl; Billie Tsien; Preston Scott Cohen; Claire Weisz and Mark Yoes; Rick Joy; Eric Bunge and Mimi Hoang; Shih-Fu Peng and Roisin Heneghan; Teddy Cruz; Lisa Iwamoto and Craig Scott; Frida Escobedo; Jenny Sabin; and Neeraj Bhatia.